Philliams/CI-Workflows/docs/source/github_actions_examples/python_simple_workflow.rst

                   run: |
                     python -m src.main

-In conclusion, we now have a workflow called `Simple-CI` that will run on a push to `main`.
+In conclusion, we now have a workflow called `Python-Simple-CI` that will run on a push to `main`.
 It will use `windows-2019` and `python-3.10`.
 The workflow will have permission to read/write and will only run one instance per branch at any given moment.
 Finally, it will install python and checkout the code via actions, and install the dependencies and run `main.py` via commands.